sdiehl28/tutorial-website/content/topics/db/sql.md

 Since 2014, PostgreSQL has doubled in popularity, whereas the top three RDBMS products have all declined slightly.

 For learning SQL (and the basics of RDMBS administration), I would recommend PostgreSQL.
 It has many features that are missing from SQLite and MySQL.
+An excellent book on learning SQl with PostgreSQL is: [Practical SQL by Anthony DeBarros](<https://www.amazon.com/Practical-SQL-Beginners-Guide-Storytelling-ebook/dp/B07197G78H/>).

 For deploying an application, the best open source RDMBS depends on your application needs.
 See the above link comparing SQLite, MySQL and PostgreSQL.